Best AI Automation Tools 2026: Your Workflow

 - RPA (Robotic Process Automation): UiPath’s core offering, RPA, allows you to automate repetitive tasks traditionally performed by humans.
 This includes tasks like data extraction, data entry, report generation, and system integration.
 Think of it as training a digital worker to mimic human actions within software applications.

-- AI Fabric: This feature enables you to seamlessly integrate custom AI models into your automation workflows.
+- AI Fabric: This feature enables you to integrate custom AI models into your automation workflows.
 If you have a machine learning model trained for a specific task (e.g., sentiment analysis, image recognition), AI Fabric allows you to deploy it within UiPath and use it to enhance your automations.

 - Document Understanding: UiPath’s Document Understanding module leverages AI to automatically extract data from various types of documents, including invoices, purchase orders, and contracts.
 This eliminates the need for manual data entry, saving considerable time and effort.